 Article 4 - Taoiseach:

-In some cases a "Blood-Line" Taoiseach will be available to serve as Chieftain.
+In some cases an "of-the-name" Taoiseach will be available to serve as Chieftain.
 The majority of the members will elect the Taoiseach (Association Chairperson/Chief).
 All registered members are invited to nominate persons for the office of Chairperson.
 Only registered members may vote in election.
 Term of Office will be five (5) years.